Baby car seats have more than twice as many germs as the average toilet seat, a new study has found.

 Which? tests reveals how easy car seats are to keep clean.
 Our reviews tell you how simple the covers are to remove and whether they need machine or hand washing.
 See which are the safest and cleanest seats for your child by checking out our Best Buy child car seats.

-Safe child car seats
+Safe baby car seats

 Germs are far from the only thing you need to worry about when it comes to child car seats.
 In a recent Which? undercover investigation of car seat retailers, we found serious failings in the advice they gave on fitting seats.